 Contributors SP administered and supervised the project.
 SP, YQ, and KB conceptualized the work, contributed to funding acquisition, analyzed the data, and wrote the manuscript.
 MPdM and FC performed immunohistochemistry with oversight from MTT, W-LW, and AJL.
 SP, KB and KBK contributed patient samples.
 JR performed statistical analysis and graphical outputs.
 STR and YQ performed data collection.
 KMW and AR developed and executed methodology for the experimental studies.
 All authors read, edited, and approved the final manuscript.

 Funding This work was supported by the National Institutes of Health/National Cancer Institute Cancer Center Support Grant under award number P30CA016672 and used the Tissue Biospecimen and Pathology Resource.
-This work was also supported by the MD Anderson Institutional Research Grant Award #40080 (principal investigator: SP Patel).
+This work was also supported by the MD Anderson Institutional Research Grant Award #40080 (principal investigator: SP Patel) and an NIH R21 award number 1R21CA208609 (principal investigator SP Patel).
 A Reuben is supported by the Kimberley Clarke Foundation Award for Scientific Achievement provided by MD Anderson’s Odyssey Fellowship program.

 Competing interests SP reports personal fees from Merck & Co, Incyte, Castle Biosciences, and Cardinal Health, and institutional clinical trial support from Provectus, Ideaya, and Bristol Myers Squibb outside the submitted work.